 Whether you are just getting your license or are a well-established driver, you may be asking yourself, “How much is car insurance in 2021?”
 There is a multitude of factors that go into determining an insurance premium, so to pull back the curtain, we looked into average car insurance payments based on driver age, gender, level of coverage, driving record, and more.

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and rates.
 In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving history can affect your premium, so what’s best for your neighbor might not be best for you.

-You can either use the tool below to start comparing personalized car insurance quotes.
+You can either use the tool above to start comparing personalized car insurance quotes.

 How Much Does Car Insurance Cost?

 The national average car insurance payment in the United States is around $1,548 per year or $130 per month.
 However, your personal auto insurance rate depends on several factors, including coverage type, demographics, car specifics, driving habits, age, gender, and past infractions.